Gradian: History and name

-The unit originated in connection with the French Revolution in France as the grade, along with the metric system, hence it is occasionally referred to as a metric degree.
+The unit originated in France in connection with the French Revolution as the grade, along with the metric system, hence it is occasionally referred to as a metric degree.
 Due to confusion with the existing term grad(e) in some northern European countries (meaning a standard degree, 1/360 of a turn), the name gon was later adopted, first in those regions, and later as the international standard.
 In France, it was also called grade nouveau.
 In German, the unit was formerly also called Neugrad (new degree) (whereas the standard degree was referred to as Altgrad (old degree)), likewise nygrad in Danish, Swedish and Norwegian (also gradian), and nýgráða in Icelandic.

 Although attempts at a general introduction were made, the unit was only adopted in some countries, and for specialised areas such as surveying, mining and geology.
-The French armed forces' artillery units have used the gon for decades.
 Today, the degree, 1/360 of a turn, or the mathematically more convenient radian, 1/2π of a turn (used in the SI system of units) is generally used instead.

-In the 1970s –1990s, most scientific calculators offered the gon, as well as radians and degrees, for their trigonometric functions.
+In the 1970s –1990s, most scientific calculators offered the gon (gradian), as well as radians and degrees, for their trigonometric functions.
 In the 2010s, some scientific calculators lack support for gradians.

 Symbol

-The international standard symbol for this unit today is "gon" (see ISO 31-1).
+The international standard symbol for this unit is "gon" (see ISO 31-1, Annex B).
 Other symbols used in the past include "gr", "grd", and "g", the last sometimes written as a superscript, similarly to a degree sign: 50g = 45°.

-A metric prefix sometimes is used, as in "dgon", "cgon", "mgon", respectively, 0.1 gon, 0.01 gon, 0.001 gon.
+A metric prefix is sometimes used, as in "dgon", "cgon", "mgon", denoting respectively 0.1 gon, 0.01 gon, 0.001 gon.

 Centesimal arc-minutes and centesimal arc-seconds were also denoted with superscripts c and cc, respectively.